THE CITY: London. The year: 1984. Bus number 266 from Harlesden to Brent Cross Shopping Centre.

 How could such a man get away unscathed from all these dodgy dealings?
 Enter Terry McCann … Minder.
 Terry was the opposite to Arthur – honest, loyal, hardworking and thoughtful.
 As an ex Boxer, Terry was useful with his fists which is the reason why Arthurs’ empire survived.
 It was not unusual for Terry to have a punch up with furious customers who’d come to ‘sort Arthur out’.
 So for all the loyalty shown by Terry, how did Arthur treat and reward him?
 No different to how he treated his innocent customers … by ripping him off!

 Arthur and Terry were likeable chaps in different ways.
 Arthur was slippery but we’d find ourselves chuckling at his antics.
 Terry was a likeable chap and all round nice guy.
-For their hostility, they thrived off each other and couldn’t do without one another.
+Their relationship was hostile at times but they thrived off each other; more importantly, they couldn’t live without each another.
 That’s what happens when opposites attract.

 Enjoyed the blog?
 A nostalgic collection of blogs featuring a fun and factual look back at British advertising, leisure and entertainment from the 70s and 80s are featured in the new hardback book, Section N Underpass.
 Get the rundown by clicking the front cover below: